 International statistics compiled from FAOSTAT may be subject to revision after publication if revisions are made to the data produced by individual countries.

-Statistics reported for each year are available at a regional level.
-Further data (including data for individual countries) are also available from the original sources.
+Statistics on international forestry are reported here at a regional level.
+Further data (including figures for individual countries) are also available from the original sources (see above).

 The United Nations Economic Commission for Europe (UNECE) Committee on Forests and the Forest Industry (previously the UNECE Timber Committee) also collects, on an annual basis, estimates for the current year and projections for the following year of wood production, imports and exports.
 Results are available on the UNECE website (www.unece.org/forests/fpm/timbercommittee.html).
 Copies of UK returns for the UNECE Timber Forecast Questionnaire are available at www.forestry.gov.uk/forestry/infd-7aqjql

 For information on the release schedules of statistics produced by others, see relevant websites (above).

 International data on wood production and trade in 2012 will be released on 25 September 2014 in "Forestry Statistics 2014" and "Forestry Facts & Figures 2014".